uf-mil/mil/Home.md

-#**NaviGator Wiki**

 Welcome to the NaviGator Wiki!
-Check out the [readme](https://github.com/uf-mil/Navigator/blob/master/readme.md) to get all the necessary software and information for the operating the boat.

-##**What's NaviGator?**
+This repository hosts all of the code that is specific to the NaviGator platform.
+For general information about MIL and our projects, see the [mil_common wiki](https://github.com/uf-mil/mil_common/wiki).

+If you have any questions, don't hesitate to email David Soto.

+# What is NaviGator?

-NaviGator is a fully autonomous maritime surface vehicle built by graduates and undergraduates at the University of Florida.
-It is built to compete in the [AUVSI Maritime RobotX Challenge](http://www.robotx.org), but it is used for much more.
+NaviGator is a fully An Autonomous Surface Vehicle (ASV) built by undergraduate and graduate students at the University of Florida.
+It is built to compete in the [Maritime RobotX Challenge](http://www.robotx.org), but it is used for much more.
 NaviGator is an excellent research platform for students interested in creating autonomous systems.
-We research and implement all the necessary systems in areas such as controls, computer perception, motion planning, navigation, simulation, and more.
-While we aim to win, we aim to learn just as much. **With that said, Robots are cool, let's build some robots.**
+We research and implement all the necessary systems in areas such as controls, perception, motion planning, simulation, and more.
+While we aim to win, our main goal is to learn.

-##**Software Team**
+# Software Team

 Andy Gray